fastly/fastly-magento2/Documentation/CONFIGURATION.md

 Using soft purge will not remove the content immediately from Fastly's cache but mark it as stale.
-In combination with the stale timings your customers will be serverd stale content very fast while Fastly is updating the content in the background.
+In combination with the stale timings your customers will be served stale content very fast while Fastly is updating the content in the background.

 ### GeoIP handling

-GeoIP handling will get the country of a web client based on it's IP address.
+GeoIP handling will get the country of a web client based on its IP address.
 This feature can be used to either automatically redirect visitors to the store matching their country or to show them a dialog to select the desired store themselves.

 #### Configuration